 The main advantage of the file transfer service is that you can send large videos quickly and easily.
 Services like WeTransfer allow you to attach a video, enter the receiver’s email address, drop a line or two if needed, and send the content in mere seconds.

 Still, file transfer is great as a one-time thing.
-You share the video, the receiver downloads it, that’s it.
+You send large video files, the receiver downloads them, that’s it.
 The content is available only for a particular period, and you’ll have to pay again if you need to send the same file twice someday.

 When to choose file transfer services for sharing?

-- You have to send a really large file
+- You have to send a really large video file

-- You don’t share files on a regular basis
+- You don’t share video files on a regular basis

-- You don’t need receivers to preview the video – just to download
+- You don’t need receivers to preview the video file – just to download